 Bezique is a two-player card game, and the basic version is played with a double pack of 64 cards (two copies of A-K-Q-J-10-9-8-7 in each suit).
 In its heyday, variations for larger numbers of cards were invented.
 The American game Pinochle is very similar in structure, especially in its two-player form.

-Sharon Clarke's description of Bezique: The Card Game is published on the BBC web site.
+Sharon Clarke's description of Bezique: The Card Game is published on the Hitchhiker's Guide to the Galaxy web site.